jaredcloudyknights/sf-formula-explorer/README.md

 1. **The formula** — e.g. `Amount * Days_In_Stage__c`
 2. **The same formula with today’s values** — e.g. `100 * 5`

 The extension **substitutes** field values into the formula text.
 It does not calculate the final result.
-For formulas with `IF()` or `CASE()`, you see the branch that applies to this record with real values, not a single computed number.
+For formulas with `IF()` or `CASE()`, you see the branch that applies to this record with real values, not a single computed number.[

+Demo Video Link Here](https://www.loom.com/share/5ec574c0955c46e8874301d7b812e831)

 ## Requirements